 Starting his teaching career in Australia, Reg Hahne immigrated to America and continued his career in the Howard County Public School System, where he retired in 2013.
 He now shares his expertise continuing as a consultant to the College Board and Howard County Public School System.
 With 37 years' experience as a classroom teacher, Reg's expertise covers the gamut of instructional levels and disciplines from kindergarten through college.
 Reg has been an AP reader and College Board consultant for over a decade.
 He was also a member of the AP Development Committee from 2002 to 2006.

-Geri Hastings is a member of the AP U.S. History Test Development Committee for the re-designed AP U.S. History course and the lead trainer and a curriculum developer for AP U.S. History Consultants who will be teaching about the new course and exam.
-She has been a high school social studies teacher in Baltimore County, MD since 1974, an AP U.S. History teacher since 1983, and Social Studies Department Chairman at Catonsville High School since 1998.
-A member of the steering committee for the AP National Conferences in 2012 and 2013, she was also a member of the Advanced Placement (AP®) U.S. History Curriculum Development & Assessment Committee (CDAC) that revised the AP U.S. History Curriculum that will be implemented during the 2014-2015 academic year.
+Geri Hastings has been a high school social studies teacher in Baltimore County, an AP U.S. History teacher, and Social Studies Department Chairman at Catonsville High School.
 The National Council for the Social Studies named her Outstanding Secondary Social Studies Teacher of the Year for 2003-2004 and the Daughters of the American Revolution named her as their Outstanding National U.S. History Teacher of the Year for 2004-2005.
-Geri has taught at the AP U.S. History Summer Institutes at Goucher College in MD since 1995, Texas Christian University since 2011 and has conducted AP and Pre-AP summer institutes for Goucher College in Maryland, Wilkes University in Pennsylvania, the University of the Virgin Islands, St. Croix, the Bellevue, WA School District, and the American Institute for History Education.
-She also has worked on and edited a number of publications relating to AP U.S. History.
-She is a Question Leader for the AP U.S. History Exam grading and a workshop consultant for College Board programs in AP U.S. History and Pre-AP Social Studies.
-Geri graduated summa cum laude with a degree in history from St. Bonaventure University, Olean, New York and received a Masters + 60 credits in U.S. History from New York University.
+Ms. Hastings has taught at the AP U.S. History Summer Institutes at Goucher College in MD since 1995, and has conducted AP and Pre-AP summer institutes for Texas Christian University, Wilkes University in Pennsylvania, the University of the Virgin Islands, St. Croix, the Bellevue, WA School District, the University of Louisville, Harbin, China, and Taipei, Taiwan.
+In addition she is a Question Leader for the AP U.S. History Reading and a workshop consultant for College Board programs in AP U.S. History and Pre-AP Social Studies.
+A member of the steering committee for the AP National Conferences in 2012 and 2013, she was also a member of the Advanced Placement (AP®) U.S. History Curriculum Development & Assessment Committee (CDAC) that revised AP U.S. History.
+She is now a member of the AP U.S. History Development Committee and recently worked on presentations for the Long Essay Online Scoring Module.
+Ms. Hastings graduated summa cum laude with a degree in history from St. Bonaventure University, Olean, New York and received a Masters + 60 credits in U.S. History from New York University.

 John Hnatow, Jr.

-Kevin Howard has taught English for 24 years in Fairfax County, VA.
-Over the past 13 years, he has presented College Board seminars on teaching the AP Language and AP English Literature courses, analytical reading strategies, and pre-AP English curriculum and development.
+Kevin Howard has taught English for 25 years in Fairfax County, VA.
+Over the past 15 years, he has presented College Board seminars on teaching the AP Language and AP English Literature courses, analytical reading strategies, and pre-AP English curriculum and development.
 He has also been a reader for the AP English Language and Composition exam.
 Recently, he has worked as part of the REACH and VASS programs, which attempt to bring the rich AP English curriculum to urban and rural high schools.
-Additionally, he was selected to present a one-day AP English Language workshop at the 2009 National AP convention.
+Additionally, he has published an article in the most recent College Board curriculum development series on argument analysis.

 Ane Lintvedt has taught AP and on-level World history (and other courses) at McDonogh School in suburban Baltimore for over 25 years and is currently the department chair.
 She has scored both the World and European History AP exams and has been with the World History AP exam reading as a table leader and question leader since its inception.
 She has served on the test development committee for the SAT II in World History, on the College Board AP World Redesign Commission, as a College Board consultant, and is currently a member of the College Board Academic Advisory Board.
 Ane has written instructor's guides and student guides for several of the texts used in AP World History, has written many articles and papers on world history topics and pedagogy, and has presented papers at conferences of the World History Association, the National Council for the Social Studies, and the American Historical Association.

-Dr. Robert McMahan is Professor of Music and Chair of the Music Department, as well as Coordinator of Music Theory and Composition Studies and the Accordion Major, at The College of New Jersey.
+Dr. Robert McMahan is Professor of Music, as well as Coordinator of Music Theory and Composition Studies and the Accordion Major, at The College of New Jersey..
 A graduate of the Peabody Institute of The Johns Hopkins University (BM, MM, DMA) and St. John's College, he taught for many years at the Peabody Preparatory School, Towson University, Essex Community College, The College of Notre Dame, and the University of Maryland, Baltimore County.
 He is an award-winning composer, noted and recorded classical accordionist, and published music researcher.
 He has served as an AP reader and question leader for the AP Music Theory Examination and conducted numerous AP Music Theory high school consultancies in Maryland, Delaware, New Jersey, Pennsylvania, Virginia, and New York.

 Barbara Murphy taught AP English Language and other college-level courses at Jericho High School for over 24 years.
 She has been a reader of the AP Language and Composition exam since 1993 and is a consultant for AP English as well as the College Board's Pre-AP programs.
 Currently on the faculty of Syracuse University's Project Advance in English, she is co-author of two AP English review texts: 5 Steps to a 5: AP Language and 5 Steps to a 5: AP Literature, as well as Writing the AP English Essay and Writing an Outstanding College

-Application Essay published by McGraw-Hill.
+Application Essay, all published by McGraw-Hill.
 Her newest book is titled, Putting It Together: Researching, Organizing, and Writing the Synthesis Essay.
-She currently is researching a new AP English text on the development of college-level skills.
+She currently is researching and developing two new secondary English texts on the development of college-level skills of close reading, analytical writing, and critical thinking.
 After earning her B.A. from Duquesne University and M.A. from the University of Pittsburgh, Barbara did her doctoral coursework at Columbia University.
 She also holds professional certifications in still photography and motion-picture production and is one of the founding members of the women's film company, Ishtar Films.

 John Nici has been teaching AP Art History since 1991, and has been a reader, table leader and question leader for the exam since 1997.
 Possessing both a MA in English and a MA in Art History from Queens College, he has taught AP courses in these subjects at Lawrence High School, in Cedarhurst, New York.
 At Queens College, he is an art history adjunct lecturer teaching two classes per term.
 In this capacity he has taught subjects as diverse as Medieval Art, Italian Renaissance Art, Neoclassicism and Romanticism, the Art of England and American Art.
 He has delivered papers at international symposia at Siena College, Western Michigan University, Centre College and Indiana University, and has published scholarly articles on Delacroix and medieval art.
 For the College Board, he has led both one-day seminars and week-long workshops from California to Maine, including those at prestigious institutions such as Rice University and the Philadelphia Museum of Art, as well as for the state departments of education in West Virginia, and Delaware and the cities of Los Angeles and Rochester, New York.
 He is also a contributor to College Board professional development publications and is the author of Barron's AP Art History.

 Maria Schmidt was the supervisor of social studies K-12 in the Westfield Public Schools in Westfield, New Jersey.
 She began teaching social studies there in 1972 and authored the curriculum and initiated the high school law-related education program and AP United States Government and Politics course.
-She is an attorney and former adjunct professor of education at Seton Hall University.
+She is an attorney, former adjunct professor of education at Seton Hall University and currently serves as a member of the Law-Related Education Committee of the NJ State Bar Foundation.
 Dr. Schmidt has served as a reader, table leader, and question leader at the annual scoring of the AP Government and Politics examination and currently serves as a consultant for the College Board, leading AP workshops and summer institutes throughout the United States.
 She authored the 1993 edition of the Teacher's Guide for Courses in AP United States Government and Politics, and in 2002 and 2005 edited the fourth and fifth editions of Multiple-Choice and Free-Response Questions in Preparation for the AP United States Government and Politics Examination and the accompanying teacher's manual.
 Over the past several years, she has worked with various publishers in developing AP U.S. Government and Politics teaching material ancillaries for use with their college level U.S. Government textbooks.

 Anne Soos is past Head of the Upper School at Stuart Country Day School of the Sacred Heart in Princeton, NJ.
-She currently teaches Environmental Science and AP Environmental Science and Forensics at The Hun School of Princeton.
+She currently teaches Environmental Science and AP Environmental Science and science electives at The Hun School of Princeton.
 She has taught biology and chemistry at both the introductory and AP levels and has taught APES since the program was introduced in 1998.
 She has been an AP reader for biology and is currently a reader for environmental science.
-Anne has taught a number of one-day AP workshops and, in addition to Goucher, has led AP summer institutes at Rensselaerville, NY; Lewes, DE; La Salle University in Philadelphia, PA; and Middlesex County College in Edison, NJ.
+As an AP Consultant, Anne has led a number of one-day AP workshops and, in addition to Goucher College, has led AP summer institutes at Rensselaerville, NY; Lewes, DE; La Salle University in Philadelphia, PA; and Middlesex County College in Edison, NJ.
 Anne has edited a number of APES review books for various publishers.